Google says 64% of Chrome traffic on Android now protected with HTTPS, 75% on Mac, 66% on Windows

 Google says that HTTPS adoption is increasing around the world, too, including most recently on large Japanese sites like Rakuten, Cookpad, Ameblo, and Yahoo Japan.
 This shift has contributed to HTTPS in Japan surging from 31 percent to 55 percent over the last year, as measured on Chrome on Windows.

-Other countries have see bigger boosts as well, like Brazil’s climb from 50 percent to 55 percent.
+Other countries have seen bigger boosts as well, like Brazil’s climb from 50 percent to 55 percent.

 Of course, Google isn’t the only company to credit with the shift away from HTTP.
 It’s been a combined effort from several major technologies, including Apple and Facebook.
 For example, Apple last year said it would require app developers to force HTTPS connections for iOS apps and Facebook’s Instant Articles are served over HTTPS.
 (Facebook had also made HTTPS the default for all users back in 2013.)